New Interactive Exhibit Showcasing Latin Artists

 New Black History Signature Experience Tours with Acting!

-Saturday, September 14 and 28 at 10:00 a.m. - Actress Khi Stephens and a tour guide breathe life into the struggles and triumphs of those who lived through the times of slavery and the jubilation of freedom.
+Saturdays, November 9 and 23 at 10:00 a.m. - Actress Kijana Wiseman and a tour guide breathe life into the struggles and triumphs of those who lived through the times of slavery and the jubilation of freedom.
 The stories, steeped in authenticity, draw from a script penned by Martha Whiting-Goddard, a direct descendant of Reverend Jack Yates, and once a resident of one of the featured houses you explore.

 The 1847 Kellum-Noble House, the 1866 Fourth Ward Cottage, and the 1870 Yates House—each one a UNESCO-designated Site of Memory —stand as pillars of remembrance.
 As you wander through these homes, you are not just walking through museum exhibits; you are transported to a different era, where each room tells a story of endurance and each artifact a testament to the indomitable human spirit.

-Lunch & Learn - Oct.
-17 for LGBTQ History Month
+Lunch & Learn - Nov.
+21 for Indigenous People’s Month